-Many RV owners are interested in giving boondocking, also known as dry camping, a try.
-However, for many there are questions around the ability to boondock with a residential refrigerator.
-Luckily, it is possible to boondock with a residential fridge.
-However, you can only do so if your system is suitable.
+Many RV owners are interested in boondocking, also known as dry camping.
+So, can you boondock with a residential fridge in your RV?
+Luckily, yes.
+It is possible to boondock with a residential fridge.
+However, you can only do so if your power system is suitable.

 The biggest problem for boondocking almost always comes from energy consumption.
 Since a residential refrigerator takes more energy to run than a regular RV fridge, this can be an issue.
 However, if you have a bigger power supply and you go on your trip prepared there’s no reason that you couldn’t go boondocking with a residential fridge.
 It will require more work and preparation to get everything to work, but it is certainly possible.

 Now that you have a lot of information on residential fridges and RV fridges, it’s time to compare the two.
 When it comes to power, and an RV fridge can be two or three powered.
 Conversely, a residential fridge will work with the 110-volt electrical supply.
 If you are plugged into an electrical supply at a campsite will be better off with the residential fridge.
 However, if you don’t have access to that electrical supply you might run into power issues with a residential fridge.
 In this situation, an RV fridge will be more suitable.